 Provides the criteria required for determining that an investigation is warranted: (1) there is a reasonable basis for concluding that the allegation falls within the definition of research misconduct and involves research, research training or related activities; and, (2) the allegation may have substance, based on the committee’s review during the inquiry; and e.
 Sets forth the deadlines required by Sections 6.4, 6.5, and 6.6 for completion of the inquiry.

-At the committee's first meeting, the Associate Dean will review the charge and the prescribed procedures and standards for the conduct of the inquiry, including the necessity for confidentiality and for developing a specific inquiry plan.
+At the committee's first meeting, the Assistant Vice President will review the charge and the prescribed procedures and standards for the conduct of the inquiry, including the necessity for confidentiality and for developing a specific inquiry plan.
 The investigation committee will be provided with a copy of this procedure.

 The inquiry committee will interview the complainant, the respondent, and key witnesses as well as examine relevant research records and materials.
-The Associate Dean will be present or available throughout the inquiry to advise the committee as needed.
+The Assistant Vice President will be present or available throughout the inquiry to advise the committee as needed.

 The committee will evaluate the evidence and make a recommendation on whether an investigation is warranted based on the criteria in Section 6.3.1.c above.